ethoinformatics/r-database-connections/SQL-from-R.md

 ## MySQL example

-**Connecting to a MySQL database named `pp` running in a local MAMP installation (localhost, on port 8889)**
+**We can connect to a MySQL database named `pp` running in a local MAMP installation...**

-First, start MAMP and your MySQL and Apache servers, then open R and use the following:
+First, start MAMP and your MySQL and Apache servers.
+This means you will connect to a 'localhost'.
+We will use the default port number of '8889' and assume we are connected as the 'root' user.
+Then open R and use the following:

 <!-- We need to edit the below example so that it works off of the sandbox server, not on localhost.
 Need to create users with own privileges as well. -->